 An apocryphal tale has Euler, a devout Christian, silencing the free-thinking French philosopher Diderot with a mathematical formula proving the existence of God (2).
 But perhaps Euler’s best-remembered contribution to science is his solution to the so-called Problem of the Seven Bridges of Königsberg.
 Maybe because it involves an easily graspable map, rather than abstruse algebraic formulae.

-The Prussian city of Königsberg (3) spanned both banks of the river Pregel, and two islands in it.
+The Prussian city of Königsberg (3) spanned both banks of the river Pregel, which washes around the Kneiphof, a small island at the centre of town, and a larger island immediately to its east.
 Seven bridges connected both banks and both islands with each other.
 A popular pastime among the citizens of Königsberg was to attempt a solution to a seemingly intractable problem: How to walk across both banks and both islands by crossing each of the seven bridges only once.
 The names of the bridges, west to east and north to south, are:

-In 1735, Euler reformulated the age-old riddle in abstract terms - once and for all proving that it was indeed unsolvable.
+In 1735, Euler reformulated the riddle in abstract terms – and once and for all proved that the Königsberg Bridge Problem was indeed unsolvable.
 Euler recast the actual location as an set of nodes (vertices) connected by links (edges).
 The exact layout of the terrain did not matter, as long as the nodes remained linked in the original way.
 He then solved the problem analytically rather than by exhaustively listing all possible permutations:

 “My whole method relies on the particularly convenient way in which the crossing of a bridge can be represented.
 For this I use the capital letters A, B C, D, for each of the land areas separated by the river.
 If a traveler goes from A to B over bridge a or b, I write this as AB, where the first letter refers to the area the traveler is leaving, and the second refers to the area he arrives at after crossing the bridge.
 Thus, if the traveler leaves B and crosses into D over bridge f, this crossing is represented by BD, and the two crossings AB and BD combined I shall denote by the three letters ABD, where the middle letter B refers to both the area which is entered in the first crossing and to the one which is left in the second crossing.”